-To save time and not jump from task to task consider setting up dedicated shipping days, this will save you lots of time, particularly if you drop your products of at the post office.
-Even if you don’t use a drop off service and have a collection, having one every other day instead of every day will save you time, particularly if you are a one-woman team as you will be able to batch our packing and making.
+To save time and to not jump from task to task consider setting up dedicated shipping days, this will save you lots of time, particularly if you drop your products off at the post office.
+Even if you don’t use a drop-off service and have a collection, having one every other day instead of every day will save you time, particularly if you are a one-woman team as you will be able to batch your packing and making.

 Do you use the same sized boxes over and over again?
-If so, can you pre-build a whole bunch one evening in-front of the telly, or get your children involved in building boxes after school.
+If so, can you pre-build a whole bunch one evening in front of the telly, or get your children involved in building boxes after school.
 If you place the same stickers or stamp on each box this can also be done in advance and during quieter times.
-Batching things is one of the easiest time-savers and something big distribution centres does all the time.
+Batching things is one of the easiest time-savers and something big distribution centres do all the time.

 Another way to batch things would be to pick more than one order at a time, you can save a lot of time by picking all the orders with the same items together.
 If you can sort these before you print the shipping labels, then great, print them in batches or print them all and then sort them before you start picking.
 Even if you don’t ship a lot of orders each day, get into the habit of batching your order processing early on and I promise it will help you in the lead-up to Christmas.
 It will also really help if you have family and friends helping you that are not as familiar with your product and help reduce miss-picks and mistakes.